iconify/documentation/documents/pages/sources/bundles/index.md

 You need to:

-1. Generate JSON icon data for bundles.
+1. Generate icon data for bundle.
+This is done by extracting data for a few icons from a big icon set.
-2. Wrap JSON in function that loads icon data or assign it to a variable.
+2. Wrap data in a function that loads icon data or assign it to a variable.

 Icon data is a `[type]IconifyJSON` object, like this: